Neehackinc/publictools/README.md

-Disclaimer The tool below is for educational and practice purposes only, we are not responsible for any harm caused.
+Disclaimer: The tool below is for educational and practice purposes only, we are not responsible for any harm caused.

   Author: Neehack, Abdul